Higher Poynton railway station

-Higher Poynton was a railway station serving the eastern side of the town of Poynton in Cheshire, England.
-It was opened in 1869 by the Macclesfield, Bollington and Marple Railway (MB&M) - a joint line constructed and operated by the Manchester, Sheffield and Lincolnshire Railway (MS&L) and North Staffordshire Railways (NSR).
+Higher Poynton was a railway station serving the eastern side of the town of Poynton, in Cheshire, England.
+It was opened in 1869 by the Macclesfield, Bollington and Marple Railway (MB&M), a joint line constructed and operated by the Manchester, Sheffield and Lincolnshire Railway (MS&L) and North Staffordshire Railway (NSR).

 History

 Initially, the station was known simply as Poynton; however, in some MS&L timetables, it was described as Poynton for Lyme Park.

-The station buildings were built to NSR designs, as were most other structures on the MB&M, while train services were operated by the MS&L (later the GCR).
+The station buildings were built to NSR designs, as were most other structures on the MB&M, while train services were operated by the MS&L (later the Great Central Railway).

 Much of the goods revenue for the station came from the coal mines and, when these closed in the 1920s, the track on the spur leading off the line to the collieries was lifted.